sutra-dev/sutra-examples/README.md

 # SUTRA API Samples Repository

+SUTRA is a series of ultrafast, multilingual, online Generative AI models.
+It supports over 50 languages with conversation, search, and visual capabilities.

-A resource designed to provide straightforward examples on how to implement API testing in both Python and TypeScript.
-This repository is aimed at developers, QA engineers, and anyone interested in using our models.
+This repository is a resource designed to provide straightforward examples on how to implement API testing in both Python and TypeScript, aimed at developers, QA engineers, and anyone interested in using our models.

+## SUTRA models comes in multiple flavors.

+- **SUTRA-LIGHT**: Designed for conversation, summarization, and other tasks in 50+ languages.
+Highly efficient and optimized for ultra-low latency applications.
+- **SUTRA-PRO**: Our best performant model adept at executing instructions in 50+ languages for conversational use cases and complex tasks.
+- **SUTRA-ONLINE**: An internet-connected model that can use knowledge from the internet to provide up-to-date and factual responses.

 ## Repository Structure